rehierl/node-tree-outliner/3-4-0-design-5.md

 **CLARIFICATION**
 A section is not some arbitrary subsequence of the tree's node sequence.

-In addition to being a mere subsequence, any event executed in between two nodes of a section belongs to an associated node.
+In addition to being a subsequence, any event executed in between two nodes of a section belongs to an associated node.
 Put differently, any event in between entering a section's first and exiting a section's last node belongs to an associated node.
 That is, because (1) nodes are associated while they are being entered and (2) the section's default scope ends with the first exit event of a presequent and unassociated node.